top of page

 How much does the vaccine cost?

-At Thame Pharmacy, the chickenpox vaccine costs £75 per dose, with two doses usually recommended for full protection.
+At Thame Pharmacy, the Chickenpox vaccine costs £75 per dose, with two doses usually recomended for full protection.

 Can you get chickenpox after vaccination?